The Best Ways to Deal with a WooCommerce Abandoned Cart

 Entrepreneurs that use the WooCommerce tool for their online stores have access to a myriad of plugins.
 There are several features you can remove and add to make your store more efficient.
 Concerning cart abandonment, various plugins exist in the market to track, report, and provide recommendations on what to do.

 Research some of the abandoned cart plugins for WooCommerce and compare features and reputation before installing.
-Some, especially free plugins, can leave you exposed to backdoors and malware, so you should always conduct thorough review.
+Some, especially free plugins, can leave you exposed to backdoors and malware, so you should always conduct a thorough review.

 Here are a few free cart abandonment plugins for WordPress that are not only free but come highly recommended by their users: